John Raspado

 John Fernandez Raspado (born February 20, 1981, in Quezon City) is a Filipino businessman and pageant titleholder who was crowned Mr. Gay World 2017.
-He won Mr. Gay World Philippines 2016, therefore earning the right to represent the country in Mr. Gay World.
+He won Mr. Gay World Philippines 2016, therefore earned the right to represent the country in Mr. Gay World.
 He was the first Filipino and Southeast Asian man to win the title as Mr. Gay World.

-Before his pageant stint, he was the grand champion of ABS-CBN's It's Showtime: I Am Pogay contest.
-His personal life story was also featured in a Lenten television special of the same network.
+Before his pageant stint, he was the grand champion of ABS-CBN's It's Showtime: I Am PoGay contest.
+His personal life story was also featured in a Lenten television special to the same network.